0825eshaan/Reactify/README.md

 # reactify
-Reactify is a webpage that allows you to test your reaction time and based on that determines where you stand amongst the population.
+Reactify is a webpage that allows you to test your reaction time with your mouse and based on that determines where you stand amongst the population.